John C Flavin

 I started to dig in a little further, as in, “When did it stop?
 Did you maintain a relationship with him as an adult?
 Where is he now?”
 And so on.
 But there were others at the gathering, and our conversation shifted to someone else’s world.

 While Scott and I sat in the 5 x 5 padded cell, the tragedy wasn’t that he was “goin’ down for the last time”, it was that he was going down for the next time.
-Something that had happened enough times before that he knew there would be a next.
+Something that had happened enough times before that he knew there would be a next, and getting caught driving underage by a neighboring precinct assured it.

 His body told him so.